Domaine Bernard Defaix - Chablis 1er Cru Côte de Léchet 2023

 About the wine:

-With its pronounced minerality and the youthful austerity characteristic of the appellation, this Left Bank Premier Cru will require patience before revealing its full aromatic richness.
-A vegetal and fruity nose gives way to a well-structured palate, with just the right amount of oak, straightforward and taut, driven by natural acidity and minerality that carry the finish well into the distance.
+A pronounced mineral character and the youthful austerity typical of the appellation: this Left Bank Premier Cru will require patience before revealing its full aromatic richness.
+A vegetal and fruity nose leads to a well-structured palate, with just the right amount of oak, straightforward, and taut with natural acidity and minerality that carry the finish far.
 2028–2035

 About the estate:

 Defaix is a well-established winery in Milly, taken over by Sylvain and Didier Defaix, Bernard’s sons.
-It is also a wine merchant established at the same time, which operates in the same spirit as the winery.
+It is also a wine merchant business founded at the same time, which operates in the same spirit as the winery.

 Robert Parker - Wine Advocate